Herpior/dod-client-scala/README.txt

   hold ctrl to fill area that is limited by current+selected layers

 perspective:
+  click and drag to move the closest vanishing point rightclick a vanishing point to remove it

-  click to set primary vanishing point alt click to set second vanishing point ctrl click to set third vanishing point rightclick to reset primary vanishing point alt rightclick to remove second vanishing point ctrl rightclick to remove third vanishing point
+  click to set primary vanishing point ctrl click to set second vanishing point alt click to set third vanishing point rightclick to reset primary vanishing point ctrl rightclick to remove second vanishing point alt rightclick to remove third vanishing point

+Bezier fill: (only for supers) draw two bezier lines, select bezier fill tool drag from first bezier to the second bezier the tool will fill area between the curves with bezier curves the direction of the bezier curves used as guide matters

 tools and colors:
-  right click a colour to select it as the other end of a gradient control click or double click a colour to open color picker (only for supers)
+  right click a colour to select it as the other end of a gradient ctrl click or double click a colour to open color picker (only for supers)

 layers:
   buttons affect currently selected layer, remove layer button has no double check